qiaochongzhi/cDFT-for-beginner/README.md

 * 'BMCSL_EOS.py': the equation of state for hard-sphere fluids (J. Chem.
 Phys.
 1971 54, 1523).
 * 'Functional.py': define some general useful functions for calculating the chemical potential.
 * 'FMT1d.py': calculate the excess chemcial potential of hard-sphere interaction proposed by Rosenfeld in 1989, and improved by Prof. Wu or Prof. Roth.
 (PRL 1989)
-* 'MFA1d.py': calculate the excess chemcial potential of attractive part of Lennard-Jones potential by using mean field theory. *do not use correlation functional ('corChemicalPotential')*
+* 'MFA1d.py': calculate the excess chemcial potential of attractive part of Lennard-Jones potential by using mean field theory. *do not use correlation functional ('corChemicalPotential'), may has some error.*
 * 'FMSA1d.py': calculate the excess chemical potential of the attractive part of Lennard-Jones potential by using first-order mean spherical approximation proposed by Y. Tang.
 * 'Vext.py': calculate the external potential, contains hard wall and 10-4-3 wall.
-* 'ADAM.py': the ADAM algorithm for solving an ordinary differential equation, however, rk45 in scipy is faster and more robust, which means I do not recommend to use it.
+* 'ADAM.py': the ADAM algorithm for solving an ordinary differential equation, however, rk45 in scipy is faster and more robust, so I do not recommend to use it.
-* 'DDFT.py': the programme for dynamical density functional theory which inherits from the 'dft1d.py'.
+* 'DDFT.py': the programme for dynamical density functional theory which inherits from the 'dft1d.py', contains two part, one is based on ADAM, the other based on RK45.
+The framework of DDFT can be found in (Vrugt, Advances in Physics, 2020, 69(2), 121-247).
 * "MSA1d.py": **this programme contains some mistake, do not use it.**

 ## unit